Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Set-up

 A schematic of the LIF set-up is given in Fig.\ref{set-up laser} (a more detailed description can be found in Refs.\cite{Dancheva_2022, Dancheva_2023}).
 The laser wavelength is locked and scanned with the help of a high accuracy ($\pm\nobreakspace10\nobreakspace$MHz) wavelength meter and a proportional-integral-derivative (PID) controller.
 The wavelength meter is calibrated periodically using a diode laser that is frequency stabilized to the absorption profile of the Caesium D$_2$ line and typically drifts below 2$\nobreakspace$MHz/day.

 The detection region is near to the cathode exit plane at the cathode tip center, where the laser beam and the fluorescence collection objective (FCO) view regions are crossing (see Fig.\ref{set-up}).
-The laser beam is aligned at a small angle with respect to the normal to cathode exit plane ($\alpha=6^\circ$ in Fig.\ref{set-up}) to excite the plasma at the tip center.
-The spatial resolution is provided by the laser intensity amplitude modulation at 3$\nobreakspace$kHz by a fibre-coupled, acousto-optical modulator (AOM).
+The laser beam is aligned at a small angle $\alpha$ with respect to the normal to cathode exit plane.
+The laser intensity is amplitude modulated at 3$\nobreakspace$kHz by a fibre-coupled, acousto-optical modulator (AOM).
 The AOM output is coupled to a single-mode optical fiber (see Fig.\ref{set-up laser}) that provides a laser beam with waist diameter of 0.3$\nobreakspace$mm using a fiber collimator positioned at 0.6$\nobreakspace$m away from the cathode.

 The view spot of the FCO is about 2.5$\nobreakspace$mm in diameter at the region of detection.
 The fluorescence signal at air wavelength of 473.9$\nobreakspace$nm (corresponding to the transition 5p$^4P^\circ_{5/2}\rightarrow$5s$^4P_{5/2}$) is selected using a grating monochromator.
 Subsequently, the signal at 473.9$\nobreakspace$nm is detected using a photo-multiplier tube (PMT).
 The LIF signal demodulation is performed by a lock-in amplifier, whose input is the PMT current, converted to voltage by a trans-impedance amplifier.
 The poor signal-to-noise ratio of the LIF spectra is counteracted by using a long lock-in integration time, implying a slow scan of the laser wavelength and averaging over many measurements.
 Indeed, the lock-in amplifier integration time is 300$\nobreakspace$ms, which with a third order low-pass filter at the output determines a bandwidth of about 0.3$\nobreakspace$Hz .